-A community workshop was held from 6:00 to 7:30 pm on October 6, 2022, at Mendota City Hall.
+A community workshop was held from 6:00 to 7:30 pm on September 21, 2022, at Parlier City Hall.
 In order to invite the community to the event, the following outreach efforts were conducted:

-- City staff posted flyers in English and Spanish on the City' social media accounts. - City staff also distributed flyers for the workshop through the Fresno COG email list and the list of regional stakeholders and CBOs. - An Eventbrite registration page (in English and Spanish) and a Facebook event page were created.
-Both pages advertised that Spanish language interpretation, refreshments, and activities for kids would be provided. - The Facebook event was shared with CBOs including Mendota Youth Recreation, Inc. - Flyers were sent out through the Fresno County Housing Authority to residents in affordable housing units.

-In the presentation, members of the public were introduced to the process of developing the Housing Element both for the region and for the City of Mendota.
-They were also given information about current housing conditions in the region and in Mendota and were invited to participate in a discussion about local housing needs.
-The discussion was prompted by the following questions:

-- What do you think are the most critical housing issues in your community? - What do you think are the housing types most needed in the community? - When assessing new housing development that might be built in the next 8 to 10 years, what should be the community's most important consideration? - Is there anything else that you can share regarding additional housing opportunities in the community? - Any suggestions for soliciting additional Housing Element feedback?
+- City staff posted flyers in English and Spanish on the City' social media accounts. - City staff also distributed flyers for the workshop through the Fresno COG email list and the list of regional stakeholders and CBOs. - An Eventbrite registration page (in English and Spanish) and a Facebook event page was created.
+Both pages advertised that Spanish language interpretation, refreshments, and activities for kids would be provided. - Flyers were sent out through the Fresno Housing Authority to residents in affordable housing units.
+In the presentation, members of the public were introduced to the process of developing the Housing Element both for the region and for the City of Parlier.
+They were also given information about current housing conditions in the region and in Parlier and were invited to participate in a discussion about local housing needs.
+The discussion was prompted by the following questions: - What do you think are the most critical housing issues in your community? - What do you think are the housing types most needed in the community? - When assessing new housing development that might be built in the next 8 to 10 years, what should be the community's most important consideration? - Is there anything else that you can share regarding additional housing opportunities in the community? - Any suggestions for soliciting additional Housing Element feedback?